chrisgrieser/obsidian-smarter-paste/README.md

 - Leading and Trailing whitespace is removed.

 ## Modifications for Specific Content Types

+ℹ️ *Note that these* Pasta Copinara *respects the core Obsidian setting "Auto Convert HTML", meaning that the following modifications will not take place when the setting is disabled.*

 - Messages copypasted from the Discord app will be cleaned up.
 If the timestamp contains a relative date in English ("Today at…"), it will be replaced by the absolute date.
 - Tweets copied from the Twitter website will be cleaned up.